Ireland's Ardagh in talks with U.S. on Verallia deal

-WASHINGTON (Reuters) - Irish packaging company Ardagh Group SA ARDG.UL is in settlement talks aimed at saving a proposed $1.7 billion deal to buy the U.S. business of Saint-Gobain (SGOB.PA) unit Verallia in time to meet a mid-January deadline, according to court documents.
+WASHINGTON, Dec 17 (Reuters) - Irish packaging company Ardagh Group S.A. is in settlement talks aimed at saving a proposed $1.7 billion deal to buy the U.S. business of Saint-Gobain unit Verallia in time to meet a mid-January deadline.

-The U.S. Federal Trade Commission has filed a complaint against Ardagh, saying the deal for Verallia North America, a rival glass bottle manufacturer, is illegal, but the two sides seem to be finding common ground.
+The Federal Trade Commission has filed a complaint against Ardagh, saying the deal for Verallia North America, a rival glass bottle manufacturer, is illegal.

-An FTC judge postponed a Tuesday pre-hearing conference, saying that the “parties are actively involved in settlement negotiations.”
-A second hearing, which had been scheduled for Thursday, was postponed until April.
+An FTC judge postponed a Tuesday pre-hearing conference saying that the “parties are actively involved in settlement negotiations.”
+Any settlement would likely involve selling assets such as bottle making plants.

-Ardagh offered on December 11 to sell six plants that make beer and liquor bottles, which it acquired in 2012, Ardagh and the FTC said in a joint motion made public on Tuesday.

-“Complaint counsel (FTC) is not prepared to recommend the settlement proposal to the commission at this time, but believes the proposed divestitures (unlike the previous proposals) could, if the appropriate conditions are met, lead to a recommendation that the commission accept a consent settlement agreement,” the two sides said in the document.

-The FTC, which investigated the deal to determine if it was legal under antitrust law, sued to stop the transaction in July.
+The U.S. Federal Trade Commission, which investigated the deal to determine if it was legal under antitrust law, sued to stop the transaction in July.

 The companies dominate the $5 billion U.S. market for glass containers.
 The FTC argued that the deal would combine the second-largest U.S. glass container maker, Verallia, with the third-largest, Ardagh.
-The result, the FTC said, was that Ardagh and No. 2, Owens-Illinois Inc (OI.N), would make more than 75 percent of the beer and hard liquor bottles used in the United States.
+The result, the FTC said, was that Ardagh and No. 2, Owens-Illinois, would make more than 75 percent of the beer and hard liquor bottles used in the United States.

 Ardagh entered the U.S. glass container market in 2012 when it bought third-ranking Anchor Glass Container Corp and the much smaller Leone Industries.